 As per development plan Policy NE4, development proposals for national or major development or development that requires an environmental impact assessment (EIA) will only be supported by the council where it can be demonstrated that the proposal will conserve, restore and enhance biodiversity, including nature networks, so that they are in a demonstrably better state than without intervention, including through future management.
 This is particularly pertinent to wind energy proposals in the context of the aspirations of the Onshore wind policy statement, as set out in section 2.4 of this guidance.
-The Scottish Government has produced draft planning guidance on biodiversity, which should be taken into consideration in all proposals.

 Wind energy developments can present particular risks to birds and bats, through displacement, collision with turbine blades or direct habitat loss through the construction of wind energy infrastructure.
 The RSPB has prepared a map indicating onshore wind opportunity, showing sensitivities and constraints.
-Developers are encouraged to consider this map during initial site assessment for any wind energy proposals.
-It is however important to note that this tool is not exhaustive, and its use does not negate the need for more detailed, site-specific assessment in order to understand the likely impacts for specific species and habitats, particularly where pressures may be high.
+Developers should consider this map in developing wind energy proposals.
 An assessment of the potential impacts that a wind energy development may have on birds should be included as part of the application submission, in line with guidance published by NatureScot.
+NatureScot have developed a suite of advice on the ecological impacts of potential renewable energy developments, available here:

-NatureScot have developed a suite of advice on the ecological impacts of potential renewable energy developments, available here: Planning and development | NatureScot
+- aturescot have developed a suite of advice on the ecological impacts of potential renewable energy developments, avai - Planning for development: What to consider and include in Habitat Management Plans; - General pre-application and scoping advice for onshore wind farms;